apache/sling-org-apache-sling-capabilities/README.md

 Each service must have its own unique namespace, used to split the capabilities in categories that can be provided separately (see below):

     @ProviderType
     public interface CapabilitiesSource {
+        /** @return the namespace to use to group our capabilities.
+         *  That name must be unique in a given Sling instance.
+         */
+        String getNamespace();

         /** Return zero to N capabilities, each being represented by
          *  a key/value pair.
          *
          *  Services implementing this interface must be careful to
          *  avoid crossing trust boundaries.
 They should only expose data that
          * is accessible to the ResourceResolver that's passed
          *  as a parameter.
          *
          * @return a Map of capabilities
          * @param resolver used to establish the user's identity
          * @throws Exception if the capabilities could not be computed.
          */
           Map<String, Object> getCapabilities(ResourceResolver resolver) throws Exception;
     }

 The sling/capabilities resource type